5 min read

 - Contacting financial institutions to flag potential fraud.

-If your organization provides free credit monitoring or identity protection services, include detailed instructions on how patients can access these services.
+If your organization is offering free credit monitoring or identity protection services, include detailed instructions on how patients can access these services.

 Contact information